scrapy/scrapy/docs/topics/settings.rst

 Default: ``templates`` dir inside scrapy module

-The directory where to look for template when creating new projects with :doc:`scrapy startproject </topics/cmdline>` command.
+The directory where to look for templates when creating new projects with :command:`startproject` command.

 .. setting:: URLLENGTH_LIMIT